bobbytatum27/cse110-lab1/index.md

 If this were a real game, I'd be in the rafters, cause I'm not swimming in cash to spend on a yankees game.

 #### Programming and Such
 I like C++ and Python.
 Not particularly javascript.
-But all the projects I do often end up being javascript.
-Oh well.
+But all the projects I do often end up being javascript...Oh well.

 Here's a piece of python code I like: `a='a=%r;print (a%%a)';print (a%a)` Can  you tell why it's special?
 [Here's a hint.](https://en.wikipedia.org/wiki/Quine_\(computing\))